Namtso: Geography

 Namtso (Namco) is a lake that first formed during the Paleogene age, as a result of Himalayan tectonic plate movements.
 The lake lies at an elevation of 4,718 m, and has a surface area of 1,900 km2.
 This salt lake is the largest lake in the Tibet Autonomous Region.
 However, it is not the largest lake on the Qinghai-Tibet Plateau.
 That title belongs to Qinghai Lake (more than twice the size of Namtso); which lies more than 1,000 km to the north-east in Qinghai.

 Namtso has five uninhabited islands of reasonable size, in addition to one or two rocky outcrops.
 The islands have been used for spiritual retreat by pilgrims who walk over the lake's frozen surface at the end of winter, carrying their food with them.
 They spend the summer there, unable to return to shore again until the water freezes the following winter.
 This practice is no longer permitted by Chinese authorities.

 The largest of the islands is in the northwest corner of the lake, and is about 2100 m long and 800 m wide, rising to just over 100 m in the middle.
 At its closest point it is about 3.1 km from the shore.

 Climate

-The weather at Namtso is subject to abrupt, sudden change and snowstorms are very common across the Nyainqêntanglha range.
+The weather at Namtso is subject to abrupt, sudden change and snowstorms are very common across the Nyenchen Tanglha mountain range.

 Namtso has an alpine climate (Köppen ETH) characterised by frigid, extremely dry winters and cool, rainy summers.